 - Material for junior codebreakers,

 - Sections on public key crypto & RSA.

 There is a section with advice on how to download the CD-ROM and a separate general help section.
-You will also find advice on a fix for Windows XP, networking, screen size issues and potential problems with running video clips on the CD-ROM.
+You will also find advice on a fix for Windows XP or later Windows versions, networking, screen size issues and potential problems with running video clips on the CD-ROM.

 The CD-ROM is ideal for teenagers, parents who want to encourage an interest in science and mathematics in their children, grown-ups interested in the history of cryptography, amateur codebreakers and anybody who wants to know about encryption in the Information Age.

 The CD-ROM is compatible with PC computers, but not Macs.
 Also, the CD-ROM was written in 16-bit software, so you may experience problems in running it on a 64-bit operating system.
 The CD-ROM’s designer (Nick Mee) suggests that the following fix MIGHT work.

 “I have looked into VirtualBox and it looks as though it does offer a way to run The Code Book on CD-ROM on a Windows 7 PC.
 VirtualBox is a free open source product that has been developed by Oracle.

 It can be downloaded from the following website: http://www.virtualbox.org/

 It enables you to set up a Virtual Machine by allocating some hard disk space where you can run a separate operating system.
 You can then run your Windows setup disks and install an old version of Windows in this space.
 I have not tested this, but the VirtualBox software seems robust and it gets good reviews on the internet, so it seems reasonable to presume that it does work as advertised.